Children's Book Ideas: 4 Actions to Spark Ideas That Appeal to Kids

 PRACTICE

-It’s your turn!
+It's your turn!
 Choose two items from the lists above (for example, Nature + Friendship or Forest Animals + Gratitude.
 Now spend fifteen minutes and put your idea on paper.
-This can look a few ways:
+This can look like a few different things:

 - A sample page one of your book